dragonfly-science/pubmatter/pubmatter.typ

             super(author.affiliations)
           } else if (type(author.affiliations) == array) {
             super(author.affiliations.map((affiliation) => str(affiliation.index)).join(","))
           }
+          if (show-equal-contributor and "equal-contributor" in author and author.equal-contributor) {
+            super("†")
+          }
         }
         if (show-orcid and "orcid" in author) {